Mark Burrows AO

 Mark Burrows returned to investment banking after a short retirement in 2011 and is the Managing Director and Vice Chairman, Global Investment Banking Credit Suisse.

-Mark Burrows career spans over 40 years, starting as an Analyst for Barings in London in 1970 after University in Sydney.
+Mark Burrows has a long and distinguished career starting as an Analyst for Barings in London in 1970 after the University in Sydney.
 He was Executive Chairman of the iconic investment advisory bank Baring Brothers Burrows in Sydney in 1999 and then Managing Director and Executive Deputy Chairman on ING Barings to 2004 before returning to Australia to start Lazard's advisory business.

 During his long career, Mr. Burrows was the principal advisor to some of the most significant and transformational corporate and government transactions in Australasia.
 His primary expertise is banking, media and mining and he has advised governments and the IMF on sovereign debt reconstruction in emerging markets principally in Argentina.
 He has served as a Non-Executive Director on a large number of companies in the United Kingdom, United States and Australasia, most notably as the Chairman / Deputy Chairman of Brambles, Fairfax Media and Telstra.